 Economic analysis

-Post-randomisation IVF related treatment costs were higher in the elective freeze arm (£1,538 versus £1,216) due to the higher number of pre-embryo transfer monitoring visits and transvaginal ultrasound scans.
-Costs of OHSS, however, were higher in the fresh transfer arm due to the higher incidence of this complication (8.1% versus 3.6%).
-The mean cost (inclusive of treatment and OHSS management costs) was higher (+£170, 95% CI: 67 to 289) but the healthy baby rate (-0.039 (95% CI -0.101 to 0.027) and live birth rate (-0.06, 95% CI: -0.127 to 0.020) were lower in the elective freeze arm, though not statistically significant (Supplementary Table 2).
-Using bootstrap resampling to characterise the uncertainty around the estimated joint difference in costs and effects (Supplementary Figure 2), electively freezing all suitable embryos had low chance of being considered cost-effective at all WTP thresholds.
-The magnitude and statistical significance of the mean cost-difference was sensitive to the unit cost applied to transvaginal ultrasound scans (Supplementary Table 3), but the probability of cost-effectiveness remained low for the elective freeze approach (Supplementary Figure 3).
+Post-randomisation IVF-related treatment costs were higher in the elective freeze than fresh transfer arm (£1,538 versus £1,216) owing to the higher number of pre-embryo transfer monitoring visits and transvaginal ultrasound scans.
+Costs of OHSS, however, were higher in the fresh transfer arm owing to the higher incidence of this complication (8.1% versus 3.6%).
+The mean cost (inclusive of treatment and OHSS management costs) was higher (+£170, 95% CI: 67 to 289) but the healthy baby rate (-0.039 (95% CI -0.101 to 0.027) and live birth rate (-0.06, 95% CI: -0.127 to 0.020) were lower in the elective freeze than fresh transfer arm, although these differences were not statistically significant (Supplementary Table SII).
+Using bootstrap resampling to characterise the uncertainty around the estimated joint difference in costs and effects (Supplementary Fig. S2), electively freezing all suitable embryos had a low chance of being considered cost-effective at all WTP thresholds.
+The magnitude and statistical significance of the mean cost-difference was sensitive to the unit cost applied to transvaginal ultrasound scans (Supplementary Table SIII), but the probability of cost-effectiveness remained low for the elective freeze approach (Supplementary Fig. S3).

-The cost for pregnancy care was similar between groups and fresh embryo transfer retained the higher probability of being cost-effective from UK perspective above a willingness to pay threshold of £1,921 per additional healthy live birth (Supplementary Table 3, Supplementary Figure 3).
+The cost for pregnancy care was similar between groups, and fresh embryo transfer retained the higher probability of being cost-effective from the UK perspective above a WTP threshold of £1,921 per additional healthy live birth (Supplementary Table SIII, Supplementary Fig. S3).

 Discussion

-The results of this study, despite limited sample size, showed that a policy of electively freezing all suitable embryos followed by thawed frozen embryo transfer did not increase the chance of having a healthy baby after first embryo transfer, but was significantly more expensive from UK perspective.
-The risk of OHSS was reduced by an elective freeze policy but this did not reach statistical significance.
+The results of this study, despite limited sample size, showed that a policy of electively freezing all suitable embryos followed by thawed frozen embryo transfer did not increase the chance of having a healthy baby after first embryo transfer, but was significantly more expensive from the UK perspective.
+The risk of OHSS was not reduced by an elective freeze policy.
 There was no evidence of a statistically significant difference in live birth, clinical pregnancy, and miscarriage rates in those who were randomised.
 A high level of non-adherence in couples randomised to the elective freeze is suggestive of a preference for fresh embryo transfer.

 This is the first UK trial comparing fresh embryo transfer with a policy of electively freezing all suitable embryos followed by subsequent frozen embryo transfer.
 E-Freeze was a pragmatic trial and the participants were recruited from a total of 18 NHS and private clinics, as 70% of IVF treatment in the UK is self-funded by couples.
 Withdrawal from the trial was minimal and data collection was almost complete.
 Despite not reaching the original planned sample size of 1,086, it still represents the largest trial outside Asia to address this question along with detailed health economic analysis.

-This trial did not recruit to the initial planned numbers, one could argue that if full sample size was reached results could have been different.
-It is unlikely as the data so far shows that there is higher clinical pregnancy rate and live birth rate in fresh embryo transfer though not statistically significant.
-For results to change in the completely opposite direction and to be statistically significant would be unlikely to be achieved even if 1086 couples were recruited.
+This trial did not recruit to the initial planned numbers, however in view of the trends identified in the data (higher clinical pregnancy rate and live birth rate in fresh embryo transfer but not statistically significant) a statistically significant change in direction of the results would be unlikely even if 1086 couples were recruited.

 We have not reported on cumulative healthy baby rate in this manuscript as that is a follow up study.
 It is well known that cumulative outcomes are more important than outcomes after single embryo transfer.
 We will be reporting on them in the near future.

-The difference in costs is only valid for the UK and therefore this money-saving benefit could not be as significant in other clinics/countries with different characteristics/protocols.
+The reported difference in costs is only valid for the UK and therefore this money-saving benefit may not be as significant in other clinics/countries with different characteristics/protocols.